wesleygrimes/angular-dynamic-content/README.md

 # Building An AOT-Friendly Dynamic Content Outlet in Angular

 Have you ever needed to dynamically load content or components in your Angular applications in a way that the built-in structural directives just don't provide?
-Is your requirement weird enough that `*ngIf` and `*ngSwitch` just don't provide enough flexibilty?
+Is your requirement weird enough that `*ngIf` and `*ngSwitch` just don't provide enough flexibility?
 Do you want that flexibility but still need the optimization benefits of using Ahead-of-Time compilation Well, I have good news for you....you're not alone.
 Even more so, you'll have a solution up and running in less than an hour.

 If I can have an hour of your time you will be able to implement a solution that you will provide a solid way to choose from and load dynamically, at runtime, a set of pre-defined modules & components in your application.